howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 implicit val voteHasId = HasId[Vote, Int](_.id)
 ```

 What if you want to add more entities?
-You will spread those code even more.
+You will duplicate code even more.

 The solution for this is an interface.
-We can provide an interface that will be extended by any on the entities, and then you can make only one `HasId`, for example.
+We can provide an interface that will be extended by any of the entities.
+This way, for example, you will need just one HasId

 <Instrunction>